Coastal spruce-fir dynamics in the face of sea-level rise and salt marsh migration

 In this project, Littlefield plans to examine the shifting boundary between marsh and woods: how salt marshes may be advancing, and how spruce-fir forests may be retreating.
 She will evaluate conifer health, mortality, and the emergence of seedlings at increasing distances from the salt marsh interface and measure indicators of seawater in soils.

-Working with colleagues at University of Vermont (Dr. Jane Foster) and Schoodic Institute (Dr. Peter Nelson), Dr. Littlefield will use satellite imagery to determine if patterns observed in the field have been unfolding for years and if the patterns are widespread.
+Working with colleagues at University of Vermont (Jane Foster) and Schoodic Institute (Peter Nelson), Littlefield will use satellite imagery to determine if patterns observed in the field have been unfolding for years and if the patterns are widespread.
 This information will inform the creation of predictive maps of salt marsh migration and spruce-fir forest retreat.